top of page

 1. Virginia Home Instruction Statute

-The Virginia Home Instruction Statute is the most common option chosen by homeschooling families in the state.
+The Virginia Home Instruction Statute is the most commonly chosen option for homeschooling families in the state.
 Under this statute, you have the flexibility to design and implement your own curriculum while adhering to specific requirements set by the state.

 What Parents Need to Know